-With the help of your donations, the Story Pirates have an opportunity to create a positive and lasting impact on the arts education landscape of New York City and Los Angeles.
+With the help of your donations, the Story Pirate Changemakers have an opportunity to create a positive and lasting impact on the arts education landscape of New York City and Los Angeles.

 Story Pirates Inc. is a DBA of Creative Minds NYC Inc., EIN 02-0720786